Azure/fta-isv/README.md

 # fta-isv
-FastTrack for Azure, ISV public content
+This is FastTrack for Azure, ISV public content.